econya/yosis/README.md

 ### Contributions

 Contributions are more than welcome.
-For a pleasant experience, mail me or create issues before you deep dive.
+For a pleasant experience, mail me or create issues before you dive deep.

+Code is released under the AGPLv3+ (exceptions see below), Copyright 2020 Felix Wolfsteller.
+Copyright transfer of contributions is assumed (or get into contact).

 ### Workflows